gap-system/gap/CONTRIBUTING.md

           single space, with blank lines in between, but conventions vary here

 * Make sure you have added any necessary tests for your changes.
-* Run all the tests to assure nothing else was accidentally broken.
+* Run some tests to assure nothing else was accidentally broken.

-        $ make testinstall
-        $ make teststandard
+        $ make check

 * Push your changes to a topic branch in your fork of the repository.